Download Careers360 App

 What is 'Net Correct Attempt'?

-Let us say a candidate named XYZ has attempted a total of 76 questions out of which he gets 41 correct and 35 incorrect.
-Following the marking scheme, he will score 41x3 i.e 123 for correct answers.
+Let us say a candidate named XYZ has attempted a total of 76 questions, out of which he gets 41 correct and 35 incorrect.
+Following the marking scheme, he will score 41 × 3, i.e., 123 for correct answers.
 Additionally, 35 marks (-1 for each of the 35 wrong answers) will be deducted from his total score of 123.
-Since there is no negative marking for a number of unattempted questions, they will not have any effect on CAT score and CAT percentile.
+Since there is no negative marking for unattempted questions, they will not affect the CAT score or the CAT percentile.
 Here, the net score of the candidate will be 123-35= 88.
 Hence, candidates should carefully answer the questions.
-It is advisable to attempt only those questions which can be answered with 100% surety.
-Do not go for tricky or complicated questions as it may result in losing that has been gained from other aspects.
+It is advisable to attempt only those questions that can be answered with 100% certainty.
+Avoid tricky or complicated questions, as they may result in losing what has been gained from other aspects.

 Check here- CAT Percentile Predictor